MV Northern Ranger: Service history

 The vessel was constructed by Port Weller Dockyards in St. Catharines, Ontario with the yard number 75.
 The ferry was launched on June 11, 1986 and completed in October later that year.
 Northern Ranger entered service in 1986 with Marine Atlantic.
 Northern Ranger is named after her predecessor, SS Northern Ranger, launched in Scotland in 1936 and operated by the Newfoundland Railway and later Canadian National Railways for thirty years.

-In 1997, the Government of Newfoundland and Labrador took over all intraprovincial ferry service from the federal crown corporation in exchange for a one-time payment for highway construction and capital costs toward improving the ferry service.
+In 1997, the Government of Newfoundland and Labrador took over all intra-provincial ferry service from the federal crown corporation in exchange for a one-time payment for highway construction and capital costs toward improving the ferry service.
 Northern Ranger was transferred from federal ownership under Transport Canada to that of the Department of Transportation and Works.
 The vessel was then operated by Nunatsiavut Marine Inc. (NMI).

 The ferry offered weekly service from Happy Valley-Goose Bay to Rigolet, Makkovik, Postville, Hopedale, Natuashish and Nain with a return trip.
 On weekends, the vessel travels from Happy Valley-Goose Bay to Rigolet, Cartwright, Black Tickle and return.

 As of January 1, 2019, Northern Ranger was taken out of service and decommissioned.
 The vessel was replaced by a new ferry, MV Kamutik W, that began sailing in early June 2019.

+In early 2020 the ship was acquired by Mushuau Innu First Nation and it was planned to use the vessel to supplement Kamutik W. After a drydock and refit period the vessel entered service but made limited voyages in this role.

+Ownership of the vessel was then transferred to Natuashish Shipping and was operated by Canship Innu Marine.
+A legal dispute between the companies led to a disruption of service by the ferry.